LamaBleu/moRFeus_GUI/README.md

   `sudo -H ./GUI_moRFeus.sh`

 At first launch the script will try to download the morfeus_tool from Outernet website, then perform installation tasks.
-You will be asked to choose 32, 64 bits or arm (RPi) version.
+You will be asked to choose 32, 64 bits or armv7 (RPi) version.
 In case of trouble, re-launch install by deleting morfeus_tool file (if present).
 See also troubleshooting section on this README.